 The east-facing room, where a couple named Duan lived, was the largest.
 The wife was pregnant.
-Duan kept saying he was going to move out, that the environment his child would grow up in was so important, that we lived in shared housing, it’s so crowded, any child who grew up here was going to be a sissy.
+Duan kept saying they were going to move out, that environment was so important to raising a child, that our place was so crowded, any child who grew up there was going to be a sissy…

 But he’d been talking about it for six months and still hadn’t moved.
 The wife got laid off; she was full-time pregnant.
-With the little money Duan earned, once you subtract the rent, there was barely enough for milk powder; how would he get funds for another apartment?
+With the little money Duan earned, once you subtract the rent, there was barely enough for milk powder; how would he get money for another apartment?
 There were two small south-facing rooms.
-I live in one, divorced, single.
-I was an early bird and still no worm—married at 22, a super-leftover lady at 30.
+I live in one; divorced, single.
+I was an early bird and still no worm—married at 22, now a super-leftover lady at 30.
 I’m even more leftover than leftovers, with no children but a record.
-Though it’s not quite a “disgraceful past,” I still can’t compete with those normal women getting married for the first time.
+Though it’s not so bad as having a “past,” I still can’t compete with those normal women getting married for the first time.

 I play the face game.
 Though I’m just getting by as a dental hygienist—holding the vacuum wand to siphon away patients’ saliva, handing the dentist the pliers, or drill, or whatever—I tell people that I “do surgery.”
 In the medical field, surgeons have the most prestige, and I have to have some face.
 It’s important in a big city, where people want to look at you and see a shiny surface.
 “Oh, Hu Mingzhu, she’s doing alright: nice job, good looks, good character.”
 Those are my bargaining chips for re-marriage.

 At 8:30 at night, Aunt Men burst into my room without knocking.
-I was doing a moisturising mask, and my face was covered in green mud.
+I was doing a moisturizing mask, so my face was covered in green mud.
 “Ah, Mingzhu.”
 Now she was sitting on my bed, gripping my hand.
 “What’s that new guy’s background?
 Who found him?”

 With my eyes closed, I had no idea what expression she wore, but her eyebrows were probably raised and lips pursed with great effort, ready to confront class enemies.
-I wanted to say, old lady, why do you care?
+I wanted to say: Old lady, why do you care?
 As long as he pays rent on time, doesn’t have any infectious diseases, doesn’t break the law, why the hell do you care what he does?
 Are you running a census?
-I had, however, to maintain good relations between those I lived with, so all I could say was “I hear he’s a decent guy, and doesn’t seem like a criminal from the looks of him.”
+I had, however, to stay on good terms with my housemates, so all I could say was “I hear he’s a decent guy, and doesn’t seem like a criminal from the looks of him.”

-During the entire meal, Luo more or less just answered questions, not having much else to say.
+During the entire meal, Lou more or less just answered questions and didn’t say much else.
 He liked to keep his gaze low, and would occasionally smile shyly.
 Aunt Men and Duan’s wife were the opposite, maybe as the meat and alcohol had set them alight.
 They’d suddenly burst out laughing.
-Thankfully the restaurant was noisy, or Duan would have died with embarrassment.
-Whenever things began reaching a critical point, Lou would raise his glass, and Duan’s shame would melt away.
+Thankfully the restaurant was noisy, or Duan would have died from embarrassment.
+Whenever things began getting awkward, Lou would raise his glass, and Duan’s shame would melt away.

 Lou didn’t seem to mind.
 At New Year’s, he bought glutinous rice balls, which everyone was more than happy to accept.
-He rarely initiated conversation, making a beeline for his room when he got home.
+He rarely initiated conversation, but made a beeline for his room whenever he got home.
 The only time he made an appearance was for dinner.
-He liked to watch entertainment shows on TV, standing casually in front of the set, bowl of noodles in hands, laughing as he ate.
+He liked to watch entertainment shows on TV, standing in front of the set, a bowl of noodles in hands, laughing as he ate.
 When he’d finished, he’d head straight back into his room.
-I didn’t know what he was doing in there; only that the light seeping from the crack under his door was extinguished quite late at night.
+I didn’t know what he was doing in there; only that the light seeping from the crack under his door didn’t go out until quite late at night.

 I looked at her through the mirror.
 She was wearing makeup—red lipstick, eyebrows drawn on a bit crooked, and she even contoured her nose!
 What decade was this look from?
 Not a good way to make an impression with your date.
 “Mingzhu, Auntie is someone who has experience.
 Work shouldn’t be your primary concern—you have to seize the opportunity, find a good person to marry.
 Don’t end up like me, old and passed over.
 Just think of the choices I had back then!”
 Aunt Men was lost in her memories; she didn’t know I was divorced.
 “OK, I get it!”
 I couldn’t help but cut her off.
 “Of course, there’s always an element of luck.”

-“Sometimes you have to make your own luck,” Aunt Men doubled down.
+“Sometimes you have to make your own luck,” Aunt Men shot back.
 “Look at Fan Bingbing, and all that’s she’s done.”
 I didn’t know what to make of all this nonsense.
 Aunt Men continued: “If you gotta seize opportunities.
 If there aren’t any opportunities, make one.”
 “An opportunity?”
 I asked.
 Men smirked.
 “I think you and Lou are a good match.”
 Me and Lou?
 Never thought of it.
 We were hardly close; I’d spoken less than 10 sentences to him.
-We both left in the morning, came home at night, did our own things, went our own ways.
-Still, from what my first marriage taught me, I thought Lou may be quite a reliable guy: straightforward, not overly talkative, a doer.
+We both left in the morning, came home at night, and did our own things.
+Still, from what my first marriage taught me, I thought Lou might be quite a reliable guy: straightforward, not overly talkative, a doer.

 However, I hadn’t harbored any desire for more contact with him.
 I’d had a boyfriend, a Taiwanese guy, also formerly married.
 He was older, but I felt I had to be practical at my age.
 Based on my observations, Lou’s love life was also calm and uneventful.

 OK, if you don’t want to talk about it, I won’t ask.
 The world is boundless.
-Me, a super-leftover woman of 30, and a young man who couldn’t return home for the lunar new year, a lonely non-couple, eating dumplings together as if nothing was amiss, and skipping CCTV’s Spring Festival Gala, instead watching a super-lame film, The Amazing Spider-Man, together.
-I’d seen it before but this time it didn’t seem so bad, maybe because the previous time I’d seen it alone.
+Me, a super-leftover woman of 30, and a young man who couldn’t return home for the Lunar New Year, a lonely non-couple, eating dumplings together as if nothing was amiss, and skipping the CCTV Spring Festival Gala, instead watching a super-lame film, The Amazing Spider-Man, together.
+I’d seen it before, but this time it didn’t seem so bad, maybe because the previous time I’d seen it alone.
 It turns out, what I’m most afraid of is being alone.

 Not long after, Lou suddenly bought a dog, a white Bichon Frise.
 Even though it looked obedient, playful, and cute, when Aunt Men came in, it started to bark.
-At night, when Lou just got back, Aunt Men pressed him into a chair.
+One night, when Lou just got back home, Aunt Men pressed him into a chair.
 I sat by the dining table, while Aunt Men and the Duan couple watched from the sofa.

 I cleared my throat: “I’m not a huge fan of having a dog living here, but you’re going to have the kid soon, so I don’t think it’ll be a problem.
 People say dogs are unclean, but I’ve watched it a few days and I think this Bichon is fine, it always does its business in that coal box; let’s let Lou keep it a few more days and observe.”
 Lou spoke haltingly: “It’s a good dog, it listens to me.”

 Duan slammed his cigarettes on the table.
 “If anyone’s going to be observing, it’s you.
 We’re not observing.
 If it barks at night, what can we do?
-My wife won’t be able to sleep; how can she have a good child this way?
+My wife won’t be able to sleep; how can she have a healthy child?
 Your room is right in the middle of the apartment, anything that happens there affects all of us.”